apache/marmotta/launchers/marmotta-webapp/README.md

 ## Docker

-It also comes with support for creating a Docker images that you can user for developing or testing:
+It also comes with support for creating a Docker images that you can use for development or testing:

 1. Locate at the root of the source repository
 2. Build image: `docker build -t marmotta .`